ACCTING 2501 - Financial Accounting

-Students are required to attend and be actively engaged in a minimum of 8 tutorials.
+Students are required to attend and be actively engaged in a minimum of 8 tutorials throughout the semester.

-Students, in pairs or groups of three, will make a presentation to their tutorial group and submit a one page summary to the MyUni portal by 11:59pm of the day subsequent to the presentation date.
+In groups of three, students will make a video presentation and submit it and acompanying material to the MyUni portal by the due time and date.